 Pharmacy is a doctoral health profession in which licensed professionals provide information about medications to patients and other healthcare professionals.
 As “medication experts,” pharmacists are concerned with safeguarding the public’s health in matters relating to medication distribution and use and disease state management.
 Pharmacists play a vital role in improving patient care through the medicine and information they provide.

-Top 10 Reasons for Becoming a Pharmacist
+Top 10 Reasons to Become a Pharmacist

 - I Want to Help People Get Well

 - I Like to Work Directly with Patients

 - I Enjoy a Wide Variety of Career Opportunities

 - I Can Benefit from the Increased Demand For Pharmacists

 - I Want to be an Important Member of the Healthcare Team